EpocDotFr/mindustry-campaign-stats/README.md

 ## `settings.bin` format

 This file is designed much like a persistent key-value store.
 It is used to store both user settings and campaigns-related data.
-It is formatted as follows:
+It is formatted as follows (everything is big-endian):

 - 4 bytes (int32) - Number of fields to read (`fields_count`)
 - Fields sequence (based on `fields_count`):